-The exam generally consists of questions that test your logical skills and English proficiency.
-The exam for engineering programs includes also questions that measure your math, physics and chemistry knowledge.
-The questions should be mastered with the skills you have learnt during your secondary school.
-University might also test your spoken English and your motivation with an interview.
+The Finland Entrance Exam generally consists of questions that test your logical skills and English proficiency.
+The engineering program exam includes questions that measure your math, physics, and chemistry knowledge.
+The questions should be mastered with the skills you learned during secondary school.
+The university might also test your spoken English and motivation with an interview.

-A word of warning: make sure you don’t plagiarize.
-You will be monitored during the exam by the university through the video connection.
-If you talk during the exam, they will get failed.
-If you copy-paste answers online, you will get caught, because universities use programs that easily spot copy-pasted materials.
+Furthermore, don’t plagiarize.
+The university will monitor you during the exam through a video connection.
+Also, you will get caught if you copy-paste answers online because learning institutions use programs that easily spot copy-pasted materials.

 Example questions for international business

 - Four years ago, Marina was three times older than her daughter.
 Six years from now, Marina will be twice as old as her daughter.
 What are their current ages?

 - How many grams is 1,7 kilograms?

 - Nine students took an exam.
 Their grades were 5, 5, 3, 2, 4, 2.5, 3, 4.5, and 3.
 What was the average grade?